pairshaped/curlingio-docs/docs/club-management/website-hosting.md

 Need a modern club website but tired of paying for WordPress, Wix, or Squarespace?
 Curling IO Hosting gives every club a polished web presence at no extra cost, fully integrated with the rest of the platform.

-Open the **Website** section in your admin navigation to manage everything in one place—changes publish the moment you save:
+Configure your site's branding, palette, and contact details in **Club → Settings** (see the [Club Settings guide](/docs/club-management/settings) for details), then manage your content in the **Website** section.
+Changes publish the moment you save:

 - A customizable landing page activates the instant you enable it, giving visitors a polished overview without extra work.
 - Pages and articles you add appear instantly, and the public site automatically surfaces Pages or News menus when content is available.